-Dorset Police is committed to achieving equality and diversity within its workforce and is determined that no job applicant, employee or volunteer receives less favourable treatment on the grounds of race, disability, gender, sexual orientation, marital/cohabitation status, nationality, ethnic or national origins, age, religious beliefs or trade union membership.
+Dorset Police is committed to achieving equality and diversity within its workforce and is determined that no job applicant, employee or volunteer receives less favourable treatment on the grounds of race, disability, sex, sexual orientation, marital/cohabitation status, nationality, ethnic or national origins, age, religious beliefs or trade union membership.

 Our workforce comprises employed staff and volunteers.
 The Force seeks to employ a workforce that represents and reflects the community.

 Achieving and sustaining a workforce that is representative of the community we serve has a significant part to play in ensuring that the organisation achieves its goals Whilst this represents a significant challenge, due to current funding restrictions, this remains a key focus for national, regional as well as local recruitment.

 Surveying has identified a common need and expectation for staff to be:

 Equality plays an important part within the whole police family – police officers, police staff, special constables and volunteers.
 By treating staff fairly and according to their needs the organisation can address much that lies at the heart of what we are seeking to achieve in a representative, professional and valued workforce.
 We recognise that challenges are faced within the workplace by those with ‘protected characteristics’ and as such we seek to be pro-active in supporting people with particular needs.